 On these sites, you can find insurance information, details on drug assistance programs, and links to savings cards and other services.

 If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
-You may also be able to lower the cost of Saxenda by requesting a Saxenda Savings Card.
-To see if you’re eligible for this card, visit this website or call 877-304-6895.

 If you still have questions about the cost of Saxenda, talk with your doctor or pharmacist.
 They may be able to give you a better idea of what you’ll pay for this drug.
-But if you have health insurance, you’ll need to talk to your insurance provider to learn the actual cost you’d pay for Saxenda.
+But if you have health insurance, you’ll need to talk with your insurance provider to learn the actual cost you’d pay for Saxenda.

 Examples of questions you may want to ask your doctor or insurance provider include:

-- Are there other lower-cost drugs that could help me manage my weight?
+- Are there other lower cost drugs that could help me manage my weight?

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.